boyatbox/dotfiles/urxvt/readme.md

-reload resource file and relaunch urxvt to see changes applied to .Xresource xrdb ~/.Xresources
+Reload resource file and relaunch urxvt to see changes applied to .Xresource
+xrdb ~/.Xresources